Document

 Value of an asset as claimed by an assessee and the fair market value vary

-An Assessing Officer should be of the opinion that the valuation of the capital asset as claimed by an assessee based on the valuation given by a registered valuer, varies from the Fair Market Value of the asset.
-The difference in the amount does not need to meet any limits, as long as an Assessing Officer is of the opinion that there is some variation, the Valuation Officer that is the Departmental Valuation Officer can be referred to.
+An Assessing Officer should be of the opinion that the valuation of the capital asset, as claimed by an assessee based on the valuation given by a registered valuer, varies from the Fair Market Value of the asset.
+The difference in the amount does not need to meet any limits, as long as an Assessing Officer is of the opinion that there is some variation, the Valuation Officer who is the Departmental Valuation Officer, can be referred to.

 The powers conferred by the section can be used by the Assessing Officer in the following circumstances: